 Kristie Robinson came to Argentina at the start of 2006 and is the founder of The Argentina Independent.
 Kristie is a British journalist, who has worked in both the UK and overseas, having previously worked in Bolivia.
 Since coming to Argentina, Kristie has continued writing for overseas publications, working for media as diverse as BBC, NPR, Marie Claire, and Lonely Planet, as well as co-founding Ambientate, an organisation aimed at increasing environmental awareness in Argentina.
 During 2013 Kristie worked as Outreach Director for GoodPitch2 Buenos Aires, a documentary film event co-founded by BritDoc and Sundance, aimed at promoting social justice documentaries.

-Editor Marc Rogers is a British journalist who came to Buenos Aires in 2007, after several years working in London.
+Marc Rogers is a British journalist who came to Buenos Aires in 2007, after several years working in London.
 He has since covered the region’s political, economic, and business climate as a freelance reporter for various publications in the UK and US.
 After contributing a number of articles, Marc joined the coordination of The Indy in 2010.

 Celina Andreassi is an Argentine journalist who has spent several years living abroad.
 She studied political science at the University of Buenos Aires and decided to use her background to write about politics and current affairs.
 She is currently doing a Masters in Journalism at the University of La Plata.
 After contributing a number of articles, Celina came on board as an editor and coordinator in 2012.

 If you are interested in joining The Argentina Independent team, please get in touch!
 Whilst we are not looking for any permanent staff – and are currently unable to pay contributions – we are always looking for new ideas and article pitches, as well as photographic contributions.
 Please email [email protected] for more information.